jianing0755/EV-Charging-Game-Research/02_bayesian_game/README.md

 ---

-## 10. Relation to EV Charging Research
+## 10. Connection to EV Charging Research

-This Bayesian framework will later be incorporated into an EV charging decision model.
+The current abstract model will later be extended into an EV charging decision model.

-The abstract action:
+The abstract actions:

 ```text
 A / B
 ```

-will become a charging-station choice.
+will become charging-station choices.

-The illustrative cost:
+The current illustrative cost function:

 ```text
 10 / 6 / 4 / 8
 ```

-will eventually be replaced by a model-based cost function depending on physical and behavioral variables such as:
+will eventually be replaced by a model-based cost function incorporating variables such as:

-* Battery state
+- Battery state of charge
-* Remaining driving range
+- Remaining driving range
-* Charging price
+- Charging price
-* Travel distance
+- Travel distance
-* Waiting time
+- Waiting time
-* Queue length
+- Queue length
+- Charging duration
-* Range anxiety
+- Range anxiety
-* Driver risk preference
+- Driver risk preference

-The resulting model will combine Bayesian game theory with EV charging network decisions.
+This will allow the model to represent strategic charging decisions under heterogeneous driver characteristics.

 ---

 ## 11. Current Limitations

-This module is a simplified educational and computational foundation rather than a complete EV charging model.
+This module is a simplified computational foundation rather than a complete EV charging model.

-It currently does not model:
+It currently does not include:

-* Multiple interacting EVs
+- Multiple interacting EVs
-* Endogenous queue length
+- Endogenous queue length
-* Charging station capacity
+- Charging station capacity
-* Battery dynamics
+- Battery dynamics
-* Travel time
+- Travel time
-* Charging duration
+- Charging duration
-* Explicit range-anxiety functions
+- Explicit range-anxiety functions
+- Type-dependent strategic policies
-* Bayesian Nash equilibrium with strategic type-dependent strategies
+- Bayesian Nash equilibrium

 These components will be introduced in later modules.